Deterministic Uncertainty Propagation for Improved Model-Based Offline Reinforcement Learning

 Keywords: offline reinforcement learning, offline model-based reinforcement learning, uncertainty propagation, moment matching

-TL;DR: Traditional model-based offline reinforcement learning suffers from high estimation variance due to sampling, but MOMBO addresses this by deterministically propagating uncertainties through the value function, providing novel suboptimality guarantees
+TL;DR: Prior model-based offline reinforcement learning suffers from high variance due to sampling-based estimation, but MOMBO addresses this by deterministically propagating uncertainties through the value function, providing novel suboptimality guarantees

 Supplementary Material: zip